b06901089/PollyLab2021FALL/README.md

   7.jpg
 ```

-The output will be like
+The output will be like:
 ```
 output_folder/
   2.jpg